- Home

 sed -i 's/exchange-domain.com/new-domain.com/g' users.csv

-is the old domain name used with MS Exchange, and new-domain.com
+Where exchange-domain.com is the old domain name used with MS Exchange, and new-domain.com is the new one you are now going to use.

-Downloading script and installing/updating dependencies
+Downloading the script and installing or updating dependencies

-wget -O "ImportExchangeData.tar" "https://help.onlyoffice.co/products/files/httphandlers/filehandler.ashx?action=view&fileid=5549294&version=0&doc=TWVPQks1aUo2MEprc0tkbUF6K2Y4Um1OSi9tTkd6V0lyTHFocG0xZHE0QT0_IjU1NDkyOTQi0" && tar -xvf ImportExchangeData.tar && cd ./Import
+wget -O "ImportExchangeData.tar" "https://help.onlyoffice.com/products/files/httphandlers/filehandler.ashx?action=view&fileid=5549294&version=0&doc=TWVPQks1aUo2MEprc0tkbUF6K2Y4Um1OSi9tTkd6V0lyTHFocG0xZHE0QT0_IjU1NDkyOTQi0" && tar -xvf ImportExchangeData.tar && cd ./Import

 The command will download and unpack the file, creating the following folder structure: